This is Jens, hello. I am a Product Designer and Co-founder of you & the gang

 Mattias worked directly with me at DDB

-I was then hired full-time by DDB and joined as Creative to work with our client Volkswagen.
+I then decided to go back to a full-time position to work and learn with people on a daily basis again: I joined DDB as Creative to learn about the world of advertising and worked on Volkswagen.
 After that I was approached by the start-up Amen and worked as UX/UI designer and front-end developer.
 Amen got acquired by tape.tv, the online music video station, which I then joined as UX lead.

 This includes commercial and personal work.